Jaco Central Pacific Coast, Costa Rica Travel Guide

 Public buses in Costa Rica are generally not wheelchair accessible.
 They use stairs for boarding, and space for large mobility aids is limited.
 Travelers with mobility challenges may find private transfers or taxis more suitable.

-Official taxis in Costa Rica appear red with a yellow medallion on the side.
-They also display a fare meter, known as a "María."
+Official cabs in Costa Rica appear red with a yellow medallion on the side.
+They also demonstrate a fare meter, known as a "María."
 You can hail licensed taxis on the street or find them at designated taxi stands, often near the main bus station or main hotels.
 Always use licensed red taxis.
 Before starting the ride, confirm the driver uses the meter.
 If they refuse, negotiate the fare beforehand to avoid surprises.

 Enjoy the long stretch of dark sand.